 Respect for people is fundamental to the way we conduct business.

-- respect the rights of our employee and establish a culture of respect and compliance as articulated by our Values and the Altria Code of Conduct;
+- respect the rights of our employees and establish a culture of respect and compliance as articulated by our Values and the Altria Code of Conduct;

 - work with suppliers to promote actions that are consistent with our Values and the Supplier Code of Conduct; and